klmusic/exercise/docs.md

 Note that this toothbrush is not safe to use for children, adults, or pets.

-This is a new line in thjis file.
+This is a new line in this file.